-Black Mama, White Mama is the last of my staple of Women in Prison films.
-After previously watching and reviewing Women In Cages, The Big Bird Cage and Big Doll House, all starring Pam Grier.
-This is also her last prison-oriented film.
-The movie opens with the standard scene of a bus full of fresh inmates arriving.
-One of them is Pam, she’s frowning.
+Black Mama, White Mama is the last of the staple of “women in prison starring Pam Grier” films I’m watching.
+After previously having seen Women In Cages, The Big Bird Cage and Big Doll House.
+This is her last prison movie.
+Black Mama, White Mama opens with the usual scene of a bus full of fresh inmates arriving.
+One of them is Pam and she’s frowning.
 I guess she felt she was sentenced to this kind of film forever.
-Well luckily for her a parole hearing came up really soon after this flick and Pam would go on to star in Coffy.
+Well lucky for her a parole hearing apparently came up, because soon after this flick and Pam would go on to star in Coffy.
 The rest is history.
 But for now she still has the shackles on…

-Before the escape the movie plays according to the women-in-prosen-rulebook.
-4 minutes into the movie we get a showering scene lasting almost 3 minutes.
+Before the escape the movie plays according to the women-in-prison rulebook.
+Four minutes into the movie we get a showering scene that lasts almost 3 minutes.
 In this scene we see several prisoners fooling around with each other and a female guard spying on them and getting off.
-That brings us to another rule: The lesbian guard or warden.
-Well she’s here!
-There’s a sweatbox on the perimeter.
-Of course there’s your basic food fight and the standard cat fight was already mentioned.
+Which brings us to another familiar trope: The lesbian guard or warden.
+Well she’s here and she even invites inmates to her quarters at night.

-Apparently the script writers realised this too and put all this stuff in the first 20 minutes before springing the girls from prison.
+There’s a also sweatbox on the perimeter in which misbehaving women.
+And of course there’s the basic food and cat fights among the inmates.
+The script writers are obviously familiar with these tropes and put all this stuff in the first 20 minutes before springing the girls from prison.

-Ok, so the girls escape from prison and start on their own personal quest together.
+After the girls escape from prison they start their own personal quest together.
 Pam wants to reach the shore so she can sail away with a friend and $40.000,- she stole from a drug dealer (the gay guard from The Big Bird Cage).
-Marge wants to join her revolutionists friends because she must lead them to some guns or something like that.
-So these girls start somewhat of a roadtrip, on foot.
+Margaret wants to join her revolutionists friends because she must lead them to some guns or something like that.
+So these girls start somewhat of a road trip, but on foot.

-These girls go cross country by foot, bus, boat, truck and occasionally in disguise (as nuns!).
-In mean time they have to be smarter than the noses of tracking dogs and fight of men who hunting them for a bounty.
+They go cross country by foot, bus, boat, truck and occasionally in disguise (as nuns!).
+In mean time they have to be smarter than the noses of tracking dogs and fight off men who are hunting them for a bounty.

-I had a bit of mixed feelings.
-Springing the girls so soon from prison definitely made the movie feel fresh and slightly original, but once out of prison all the elements you expect from a movie like this disappears expect for the violence, which consists of a lood of bright red, almost pink blood.
-The gratuitous nudity is (almost) gone, the sadistic guards and wardens are nowhere in sight.
+I have mixed feelings about Black Mama, White Mama.
+Springing the girls so soon from prison definitely made the movie feel fresh and slightly original.
+But once out of prison all the elements you would expect from a movie like this disappear.
+Aside for the violence of course.
+The sadistic guards and wardens are nowhere in sight.
 That’s kind of a shame really.
 For once I actually liked the warden.

 Teaming up with Pam once more is Sid Haig.
 Still wearing his moustache from The Big Bird Cage.
-His role is less funny this time, but he once again is the strongest actor in the crowd.
+His role is more serious this time, but he once again is the strongest actor in the crowd.
+But considering the rest of the casts consists of Philippine locals that is not saying much.
 At least he knows what kind of material he’s dealing with.

 Haig is the centerpiece of the more hilarious scenes in the movie.
-One a scene where two police officials have to undergo a dick-measuring-contest and a shoot-out.
-In this film the shootout play like scenes from the A-Team, only wioth blood and people actually die.
-It’s just that they die from a grenade that we see exploding metres away and then the guy decides to flip over or just stretch his arms when he’s already on the ground.
+Like a scene where two police officials have to undergo a dick-measuring-contest and a shoot-out.
+In this film the shootouts play like scenes from the A-Team.
+Only with large amounts of obvious fake blood and in which people actually die.
+It’s just that they die from a grenade that we see exploding meters away and then the guy decides to flip over or just stretch his arms when he’s already on the ground.
 I kept waiting for B.A. to turn up in his black van.

 At the end of the movie Pam gets away with the money on a boat.
-Marge is dead trying to make sure she gets on that boat.
-So if you want the learn a lifelesson from this movie it is that it’s ok to steal money from a druglord, it’s not ok to become a revolutionist.
-That kind of life will get you killed.
-Now you remember that next time you’re on an intersection of your life and have to make a decision: steal the money.
+Margaret is dead trying to make sure she gets on that boat.
+So if you want the learn a life lesson from this movie it is that it’s OK to steal money from a drug lord, it’s not OK to become a revolutionist.
+That kind of life will will result in your death.
+Now you remember that next time you’re on an intersection of your life and have to make a decision: just steal the money.